izzet/dlio-ml-workloads/dlrm/README.md

 ## Training

-To launch the training on Polaris the `3_train.sh` batch script should be submitted with the following variables:
+To launch the training on Polaris, the `3_train.sh` batch script should be submitted with the following variables:

 ```bash
 qsub -v "DATASET_DIR=/path/to/final_dir,WORKDIR=/path/to/project/root" 3_training.sh